ashmlk/react-ml-dashboard-example/README.md

 The CSS framework used in the this project is Bootstrap.

+## Available Actions

+### Submit GraphQL Query via web text editor

+You can write a GraphQL query on the text editor - for demoo purposes the componet will randomly return a status to display success or error messages.

+### Cancel running pipelines via their ID's

+You can enter a pipeline ID, between 1 - 3 it will return a successful response otherwise an error message will be displayed.

+### Get status of pipelines

+You can enter a pipeline ID to check the status of the pipelines.
+Between 1 - 3 it will return success otherwise an error will be displayed.

 ## Available Scripts

 In the project directory, you can run: